MooersLab/emacs-learning-spiral-hydra/README.md

 I think he was using an org file to store this list.
 I am reducing the friction further by negating the need to navigate to such a file.
 You do not have to remember the name or location of that org file.
-This can be a problem if there has been a long break in the viewing of this file.
+This can be a problem if there has been a long break in viewing this file.
 Just enter `C-c 1` from any buffer to display the master learning spiral Hydra.
 The use of the master Hydra has a lower energy barrier than navigating to a text file.